Hi, I'm Adam

 Love is a battlefield when a brash, flamboyant, gay Prussian military commander runs into his ex at Valley Forge after he’s hired by George Washington to whip the fledgling American Army into shape during the darkest days of the Revolutionary War.

 Rosaline & Juliet

-Rosaline & Juliet is a musical comedy about the real love story behind Shakespeare's Romeo and Juliet.
-Like Wicked or Rosencrantz and Guildenstern are Dead, the story wraps itself around a piece of literature.
+Rosaline & Juliet is about the real love story behind Shakespeare's Romeo and Juliet.
 What if Juliet only married Romeo to bring peace to Verona?
-You may remember from your high school English class that Romeo was in love with Rosaline before he lays eyes on Juliet and falls madly in love with her instead, but what Romeo doesn’t know in this musical comedy retelling is that Rosaline and Juliet are already in love with each other and that when he hits on Juliet, she has a revelation: if she gives into Romeo’s advances, it could bring peace to Verona and end the civil war between the Montagues and Capulets.
+You may remember from your high school English class that Romeo was in love with Rosaline before he lays eyes on Juliet and falls madly in love with her instead, but what Romeo doesn’t know in this retelling is that Rosaline and Juliet are already in love with each other and that when he hits on Juliet, she has a revelation: if she gives into Romeo’s advances, it could bring peace to Verona and end the civil war between the Montagues and Capulets.